- Preparing to Recruit

 ACU’s recruitment and selection policy and procedures, together with its mission and values are designed to underpin and support the achievement of ACU’s strategic objectives.
 These procedures assist those involved in the recruitment and selection process to navigate the external and internal environments in which ACU operates.

 In order to realise its student enrolment plan, have a strong research culture and a culture of excellence, ACU must be flexible and agile in identifying talent pipelines and in attracting and retaining a high performing, productive and engaged workforce to meet the challenges of a competitive and changing domestic and global higher education market.

 These procedures support the recruitment and selection process and provide information and practical advice for all those involved and should be read in conjunction with the Recruitment and Selection Policy (the Policy).
-Consistent with the Policy, these procedures apply to continuing and fixed-term appointments of Academic Level A to D, and Professional staff Levels 1 to 9.
+Consistent with the Policy, these procedures apply to continuing and fixed-term appointments of Academic Levels A to E, and Professional staff HEW Levels 1 to 10.

 These procedures provide an overview of the recruitment and selection process and cover the following four (4) key elements:

 It is vital to select high quality candidates, as poor selection decisions can impact financially, on productivity and/or on team performance and morale.

 At the end of each of the four (4) key elements outlined in these procedures there are notes that expand on the process.

 Under the heading “Other Relevant Information” at the end of this document are listed relevant policies, procedures, guidelines and templates.
 It is important that this information is considered and accessed, where relevant, as other policies may further inform or impact the recruitment and selection process.